top of page

 Would I be able to attend the torch lighting ceremony on Thursday?

 You may attend the Thursday night torch lighting ceremony, but you will miss a night of dancing.
-Due to circumstances beyond our control, we had to change our free day from Thursday to Wednesday this year.
 More information about the ceremony can be found here on the games site: https://gmhg.org/torch/

 What is there to do around Boone on our free afternoon?